vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Add-SrmProtectionGroup.md

 Add-SrmProtectionGroup
 ```

-This example adds a ProtectionGroup to the Site Recovery Manager instance.
+This example adds a Protection Group to the Site Recovery Manager instance.

 ## Parameters